mivuzu/rv32i-v1/README.md

 # rv32i-v1

 Minimal RISC-V 32-bit soft CPU for Lattice ECP5, first iteration.
-Only supports the base integer ISA, hence the repository name (I also didn't include memory-ordering and environment instructions: `fence`, `fence.tso`, `pause`, `ecall`, `ebreak`).
+Only supports the base integer ISA, hence the repository name.
+Memory-ordering and environment instructions `fence`, `fence.tso`, `pause`, `ecall`, `ebreak` are effetively treated as `nop`s, as are all unknown intructions with the expection of zero instructions, more on that later.

-I have not extensively tested it, however I tested it instruction by instruction as I wrote it and I've also run small programs, all works as expected.
-Still, I wouldn't expect it to be perfect.

-## Work for the future

-- v1 (current version): RV32I, multicycle, MMIO UART, host-side memory init
-- v2: pipelined core, wider/faster memory module
-- v3: ISA expansion to RV32GC
-- v4: 64-bit (RV64GC)
+As for the microachitecture it's a simple multycyle design running on a single port 8-bit memory bus, drawing heavily from the design on Sarah Harris' Digital Design and Computer Architecture.
+I have not extensively tested it, however all I've run on it works as expected.
+This is simply a personal project and it shouldn't be used for any serious particular use case, but I encourage you to test it.

 ## Basic Operation